lynnlangit/TeamTeri/README.md

 # TeamTeri
-Artifacts for the Cancer Genomics on GCP work
+Artifacts for patterns / tools for cloud-scaling cancer genomic pipelines using GCP or AWS.
+For terms and definitions see the terms.md file.

 Explanation of NGS (next-generation sequencing - Illumina example) --
     https://github.com/ga4gh/schemas/issues/63